Christie Heart and Brain Program

 Data modified from alzint.org and cfrjournal.com

-Our discovery that those conditions can coexist in the same person is alarming for the society and shocking to the patients and families.
+Our discovery that these conditions can coexist in the same person is alarming for society and deeply unsettling for patients and their families.

 Proteins are the building blocks of living cells.